dqops/dqo/docs/reference/yaml/partitioned/column-daily-partitioned-checks.md

 ## ColumnSumAnomalyStationaryPartitionCheckSpec
-A column-level check that ensures that the sum in a monitored column is within a two-tailed percentile from measurements made during the last 90 days.
+This check calculates a sum of values in a numeric column and detects anomalies in a time series of previous sums.
+ It raises a data quality issue when the sum is in the top *anomaly_percent* percentage of the most outstanding values in the time series.
+ This data quality check uses a 90-day time window and requires a history of at least 30 days.